 People do this for a variety of reasons.
 You might see a group playing dominos, checkers, or chess under a tree.
 They might just get more shade on the neutral ground than on their porch.
 For some, this is their own way of catching up on the neighborhood gossip.

 Quit assuming it’s all terrible and leave people be!

 #4: We call people baby

 Yep.
 We call other people “baby” here.
 Women say it to other women; men say it to other men.
 We say it to children and even our pets.
 It’s just what we do.
 No one is being offensive.

 This is a blessing and a curse of New Orleans.
 Many people take their sweet time getting where they need to go or getting things done.
 While this can drive me insane many days, it can also make me appreciate the small moments, and not everything in life needs to be rushed.

 Ready to call New Orleans home?
-Text us!
+Schedule a meeting with us!